Book an appointment using SetMore

-In yesterday's blog post from the attorneys with the Law Office of Bryan Fagan, we introduced the topic of how to speak and act inside the courthouse.
+In yesterday’s blog post from the attorneys with the Law Office of Bryan Fagan, we introduced the topic of how to speak and act inside the courthouse.
 It is not a sure thing that you will be attending a hearing in your divorce case.
 Most courts will require that you mediate your case at least once before heading to court for a contested hearing or trial and this requirement significantly reduces the number of spouses who have to go to court.
-However, since there is still a possibility that you will need to attend court I wanted to take a day to focus on this subject.
+However, since there is still a possibility that you will need to attend court I wanted to take a day to focus on this subject, specifically on how to stay calm when testifying in court.

 Today we will put a bow on courtroom decorum and then will expand our discussion into how to conduct yourself outside of court in the time period leading up to the end of your divorce.
-Even though it may feel like your divorce is done and over with once you have settled your case it is not officially complete and circumstances can change as a result.
-Before we delve into how your habits can affect the end of your divorce let's wrap up yesterday's conversation regarding courtroom behavior.
+Even after settling your case, your divorce isn’t officially complete, and circumstances can change as a result.
+Before we delve into how your habits can affect the end of your divorce let’s wrap up yesterday’s conversation regarding courtroom behavior.

 Remain calm when in court, no matter what